abstractmachines/abstractmachines.github.io/_posts/2017-4-12-intro-to-modern-javascript-for-cpp-developers.md

 How do we practically deep cloning?
 WE can use custom code... we can use for in loops with that custom code... we can use lodash's deepClone functionality, which is slow but commonly found in industry.

+### Object Enumerable Properties

-### Enumerable Properties: "On THIS object, not down the prototype chain"
+> Enumerable Properties: "On THIS object, not down the prototype chain"

 An Object has Enumerable properties when its properties are its own properties, instead of just being properties that belong to another object somewhere in the Prototype Chain.